 A highly accomplished and experienced pianist, Maestro Ribchester has been fortunate to have assisted world-class maestri including J. David Jackson, Christofer Macatsoris, Timothy Myers, Yannick Nézet-Séguin, Jacques Lacombe, and Steven White.
 Stage directors with whom he has collaborated regularly include Tito Capobianco, Dorothy Danner, David Gately, Inga Levant, James Marvel, Nic Muni, Detlef Soelter, and Marc Verzatt, and he has coached internationally recognized singers including Maria Aleida, Emily Birsan, Carla Dirlikov, Joyce El-Khoury, Nicole Piccolomini, Michael Todd Simpson, and Gidon Saks.
 His recital collaborators have included Julianne Baird, Ian Bostridge, William Burden, Paquito D’Rivera, Ricardo Morales, and Leonardo Suarez Paz, and he has led several ensembles from the keyboard in both baroque and tango music.
 The official audition pianist for Philadelphia-based concert soloist agency Astral Artists, his playing is featured in director Park Chan-Wook's critically acclaimed film The Handmaiden, and on Cassia Harvey's recently released CD The Russian Cello.

 Maestro Ribchester trained at Oxford University, the Royal College of Music, London, La Schola Cantorum, Paris, and the Advanced Conducting Academy in Bacau, Romania, in addition to conducting master-classes with several distinguished pedagogues in the United States.
 Passionate about public arts education, he has served as Manager of the Philadelphia Orchestra’s adult education initiatives and as a regular pre-concert lecturer and broadcast writer/director/host for the orchestra.
-He is currently based in Berlin, Germany, coaching privately, collaborating with renowned directors and voice teachers, and giving masterclasses at the Hochschule für Musik und Theater Hamburg.
+He is currently based in Berlin, Germany, coaching privately, collaborating in workshops with renowned directors and voice teachers, and giving masterclasses at the Hochschule für Musik und Theater Hamburg.